dillonyu/clip/README.md

 ![entry button](https://github.com/dillonyu/clip/blob/main/images/usage-entry.png)

 **2. Deleting Entries**
-Delete any entry by clicking on the _delete button_ (red X on the far right of any entry).
+Delete any entry by clicking on the _delete button_.
 ![delete button](https://github.com/dillonyu/clip/blob/main/images/usage-delete.png)

 **3. Expanding Entries**
-If a text you copy is too long, you can use the _expand_ button (button with 3 blue dots to the right of an entry) to view the full text of that entry.
+If a text you copy is too long, you can use the _expand_ button to view the full text of that entry.
 ![expand button](https://github.com/dillonyu/clip/blob/main/images/usage-expand.png)

 Clicking the expand button opens a dialog box with the full text, as well as two options.
-Click "OK" if you want to copy the text you expanded.
-Click "Cancel" to cancel.
+Clicking "OK" will copy the text you expanded.
 (put dialog box image here)

 **4. Clearing All Entries**